Credit markets flash red as coronavirus hits corporate America

 Airlines, auto suppliers, apparel, gaming, lodging and leisure are among the sectors that will be most affected in the short term, according to credit ratings agency Moody’s Investors Service Inc. Under its baseline scenario, Moody’s expects the coronavirus outbreak to negatively affect around 16% of North American companies.
 Under its worst-case scenario that number would jump to 45%

-The costs to insure billions of dollars in debt of Royal Caribbean Cruises Ltd, American Airlines Group Inc and other companies have also soared, as investors fret that slowing growth could overwhelm the companies’ ability to repay debt.
+The costs to insure billions of dollars in debt of Royal Caribbean Cruises Ltd (RCL.N), American Airlines Group Inc (AAL.O) and other companies have also soared, as investors fret that slowing growth could overwhelm the companies’ ability to repay debt.

 That compares with a 205% increase in an index of 125 investment-grade companies over the same period.